Phase 2: Will a helix help in a tight spot?

 Final decision: not the best solution

-Looking at the grade and the curvature required, there was just no way long trains would go down this and up was impossible for more than a loco and a couple of cars.
+Looking at the grade and the curvature required, there was just no way long trains would go down this and up was impossible for more than a loco and one or two of cars.